jtran/status/README.markdown

 drops it; it does not store status messages until the time limit has passed.

-The time period is per user, so different people can monitor the app at different intervals.
+The time period is per IM address, so different people can monitor the app at different intervals.

 You can pause IMs at any time by IMing ...